VT-COMM-Evia/remotelight/README.md

-This is a sample DITA project created by Kevin Lewis at Virginia Tech
+This is a sample HDITA project created by Carlos Evia and Kevin Lewis at Virginia Tech